pivot-access-ltd/bma-offline-docs/src/about-rbac-6131.md

 <!-- "About RBAC" -->

-[note]
-# Work in progress
-This work is not yet published, and thus cannot be relied upon by MAAS users.

-Explanations to add to this document, based on operational doc outline:

-- process of installing and configuring id provider and candid
-- candid certficates
-- process of getting rbac ppa and credentials
-- process of install / setup / configure candid
-- process of connecting maas to candid
-- services, scopes, and users (not convered in other material, sadly)
-- process of navigating, changing views
-- process of MAC users
-- how RBAC deals with dns, azs, images, settings, etc. (currently just guessing, need to verify)
-- where user action data is stored for auditors to review
-- how auditors get access to that data and where filtering tools are
-- process of using filtering tools
-[/note]

-Role-based access control (RBAC) restricts user actions based on four roles:
+MAAS can restrict user access and actions based on four roles:

 - Administrator: can access all settings and perform any operation on any machine in any resource pool; equivalent to a MAAS administrator.
 - Operator: can act as a MAAS administrator, but only within an assigned resource pool.
 Machines in other resource pools -- and system settings -- are not accessible.
 - User: can access and manipulate machines that are not currently allocated to other users, within the confines of an assigned resource pool; equivalent to a MAAS user, but only over the resource pool.
 Users cannot access any settings.
 - Auditor: can view information for all machines within an assigned resource pool; cannot make any changes or alter any settings.

-You can design a carefully-controlled MAAS environment using RBAC.
+MAAS controls access with the help of RBAC (Role-Based Access Control), Candid (Canonical Identity Manager), and an identity service of your choice, such as SSO (Single Sign-On).
+From this point on, we'll refer to this solution as MAAS/RBAC, even though it uses more than two tools.
+You can design and deploy a carefully-controlled MAAS environment using MAAS/RBAC.

 <a href="#heading--multi-tenancy-in-maas"><h2 id="heading--multi-tenancy-in-maas">Multi-tenancy in MAAS</h2></a>

-As a MAAS RBAC administrator or designer, you should understand the concept of multi-tenancy.
+As a MAAS/RBAC administrator or designer, you should understand the concept of multi-tenancy.

 Multi-tenancy means that groups of users own a group of resources (machines), but without knowing about other groups of users -- or their machines.
 A common multi-tenancy use case provides different sets of machines for different users or groups of users.
-MAAS can achieve this, to some degree, by allowing users to allocate machines, but this approach has some drawbacks:
+MAAS alone can achieve this, to some degree, by allowing users to allocate machines, but this approach has some drawbacks:

 - Other administrative users can still see the allocated machines, as well as release and reallocate someone else's machines for themselves.
 - Other administrative users can take administrative actions on someone else's machines (e.g., deployment).

-With RBAC, an operator can act as administrator for one resource pool, without the ability to manipulate someone else's machines.
-Resource pools are integrated into the Canonical RBAC tool, making separation of privilege possible.
+With MAAS/RBAC, an operator can act as administrator for one resource pool, without the ability to manipulate someone else's machines.
+Users can only operate within the confines of their resource pool, and auditors can review actions without making any changes.

-<a href="#heading--how-resource-pools-link-to-rbac"><h3 id="heading--how-resource-pools-link-to-rbac">How resource pools are integrated into RBAC</h3></a>
+<a href="#heading--how-resource-pools-link-to-rbac"><h3 id="heading--how-resource-pools-link-to-rbac">How resource pools are integrated into MAAS/RBAC</h3></a>

 Resource pools are just a way of grouping machines.
 Any given machine can be assigned to exactly one resource pool.
 If you control access to resource pools, and you assign roles properly, you can effectively control user access.